** Some Would Deny Christ On The Cross

 5. Acceptance of Illness and Death

 Before the rise of secular medicine and the prosperity gospel, Catholics embraced sickness, suffering, and death with a supernatural outlook, receiving the Last Rites and viewing death as a participation in Christ’s final agony.
+And we are still called to this outlook, recognizing that this life is temporary, it may end at any time, and our proper home is a celestial one.

 ---